ClementNerma/Rave/docs/books/hybrid.md

 A word about overloads:

 We saw before the constructor, a special method called when the instance is created.
-This method can't be ran the normal way, meaning you can't do `myInstance.construct()` for example.
+This method can't be ran the normal way, meaning you can't do `myInstance.construct()` or `myInstance.@construct()` for example.
 Such a method, and every method we will see beginning by the `@` symbol, are called _overloads_.

 By default, when we instanciate a class, nothing is done (excepted creating the object itself).
 The constructor overwrites this behavior by running its own code.